Seven top challenges when recruiting participants for UX research (and how to avoid them)

 However it can be time-consuming.
 As I said earlier, you could be concentrating on equally important things, and this can be especially detrimental if you are a UX team of one.
 It also requires you to have very strong project management and organization skills.
 You’re probably already spinning an awful lot of plates as it is.

-You could avoid all of the above challenges of recruitment by using a UX research service or platform.
+You could avoid all of the above challenges of recruitment by using a participant sourcing company.

 Let’s look at the pros and cons of letting someone else do the work for you…